Lightstreamer/Lightstreamer-example-StockList-client-java/README.md

 ## Lightstreamer Compatibility Notes

-* Compatible with Lightstreamer Java Client API version 4.0 or newer.
+* Compatible with Lightstreamer Java Client API version 5.0 or newer.
-* Ensure that Java SE Client API is supported by Lightstreamer Server license configuration.
+* For Lightstreamer Server 7.3.2 or newer.
+Ensure that Java SE Client API is supported by Lightstreamer Server license configuration.
+* For a version of this example compatible with Lightstreamer Java Client API version 4.x, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-java/tree/latest-for-client-4.x).
 * For a version of this example compatible with Lightstreamer Java Client API version 3.x, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-java/tree/latest-for-client-3.x).
 * For a version of this example compatible with Lightstreamer Java Client API version 2.5.2, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-java/tree/latest-for-client-2.x).